10 Email Tips for Better Trade Show Marketing

-If someone has access to the Internet in any way, shape, or form, they have an email address and they’re probably using it in their day-to-day lives.
+If someone has access to the internet in any way, shape, or form, they have an email address, and they’re probably using it in their day-to-day lives.

-Indeed, many cold calling sales people are directed to send an email, so their proposal can be reviewed at leisure, as time allows.
+Indeed, many cold calling salespeople are directed to send an email, so their proposal can be reviewed at leisure, as time allows.

 So, email-based promotional techniques are still totally viable for promoting upcoming trade show appearances – but you need to be sure your email doesn’t get caught in – or immediately sent to – the spam filter.

-In some ways, the spam filters have become a boon for companies that actually want to communicate with interested people.
+In some ways, spam filters have become a boon for companies that actually want to communicate with interested people.
 Email today is much more personal, which in turn opens up entirely new strategies for engaging people’s interests.

-Let’s talk a bit about updating email strategies, and how things have changed from the past few years.
+Let’s talk a bit about updating email strategies and how things have changed from the past few years.

-1 – Ditch The Purchased Lists
+1 – Ditch the Purchased Lists

 Hopefully, none of you are still doing this, if you ever did.
-Either way, purchased lists of email addresses are absolutely junk.
+Either way, purchased lists of email addresses are absolute junk.
 They don’t get you in touch with relevant buyers/researchers, and most of the time, spam filters ensure they’re never even seen.